 Then there are those rare nuggets you come across every once in a while; courses like Wealthy Affiliate that give you a realistic step-by-step roadmap to follow without all the usual hype.

 I hate to say it, but Instant Postcard Wealth falls into the last category.

-Instant Postcard Wealth is all about cash gifting and not the good kind at birthday parties… I’m talking about the illegal kind that ruthlessly extorts cash out of suckers who send them money hoping to get more back exponentially.
+Instant Postcard Wealth is all about cash gifting and not the good kind that happens at birthday parties, but the illegal kind that ruthlessly extorts cash out of suckers who send them money hoping to get more back exponentially.

 Watch Adam Walker's video taken directly from the Instant Postcard Wealth website where he walks you through exactly how you get started and he blatantly admits this is a cash gifting scheme.
 The audacity of this guy is pretty mind-boggling.

 So How Does Cash Gifting Work?
 Are They Any Cash Gifting Programs That Work?

 According to wikiHow it's when you give money to get more money back as part of a pyramid scheme.
 It's unethical, it's illegal and can get you locked up in jail.